lvcabral/brs-engine/docs/contributing.md

 ## Fixing Issues / Adding Features

-Regardless of whether you're fixing bugs or implementing new features, there's a few things you'll want to do make theprocess as easy as possible:
+Regardless of whether you're fixing bugs or implementing new features, there's a few things you'll want to do make the process as easy as possible:

-1. Comment on the issue and tell us that you're intereseted in working on it.
+1. Comment on the issue and tell us that you're interested in working on it.
 This should lower the (admittedly rare) chances of someone stealing your that bug/feature from you :smile:.
 1. Create a fork of this repo if you haven't already
 1. Send us a [pull request](https://github.com/lvcabral/brs-engine/pulls)!